LADSoft/OrangeC/doc/adl.md

 Here we are defining an opcode with `Name="cmpxchg8b"`.
 The `Name` gives the mnemonic of the opcode in text format.

 It has one operand combination which has a `Name` that is a variable named 'rm' with a class name of 'rm'.
 In the source code, this will match any address mode with a class name of 'rm'.

-It can also match registers or numbers, but in this case that would be useless because this operand definition does not specify a coding and there isn't an explicit usable coding associated with the operands.
+One could also match registers or numbers, but in this case that would be useless because this operand definition does not specify a coding and there isn't an explicit usable coding associated with the operands.
+It might make sense though if the coding were specified directly in the operand.

-This operand defines several attribute variables to be consumed by the 'coding' statement of the referenced address mode.
+This operand defines several attribute variables to be consumed by the coding sequence of the referenced address mode.
 In particular, note that in this case the 'op' variable specifies a coding which is two bytes long.

 This definition would not be directly shared by other mnemonics since it doesn't reference a class-based operand.